 The world’s leading open-source driven firewall, router, and VPN solution for network edge and cloud secure networking.

-Over two million installs protecting homes, businesses, governments, educational institutions - directly or through service providers.
+Over three million installs protecting homes, businesses, governments, educational institutions - directly or through service providers.

 The faster the CPU, and the more memory at its disposal, the more traffic a pfSense Plus instance can process.